Jump to main content

 NEW for intern class of 2024-25!

--ICU Concentration
+ICU Concentration

--Allowing paid internship sites!
+Allowing paid internship sites!

 (Must be approved by director and restrictions apply.
 Payment is to come from sponsoring facility.)

--Assessment of Prior Learning (APL)
+Assessment of Prior Learning (APL) see Curriculum

 Our application and selection process utilizes a holistic screening approach where we consider key elements of the whole person in addition to using traditional measures such as academic achievements and GPA.
-It is important to us that we accept individuals who will enrich our program's mission to be life-long learners and who will strengthen the dietetics profession by engaging in leadership activities and roles.

-Virtual Open Houses for the UNC Dietetic Internship Programs
+Virtual Open Houses

 Beginning January 1, 2024, the Commission on Dietetic Registration (CDR) has changed the degree requirement for dietitian registration eligibility from a Bachelor's degree to a Master's degree (in any field) in addition to the current requirement of a verification statement from an ACEND accredited dietetics program.
 For more information, see Graduate Degree Registration Eligibility Requirement Frequently Asked Questions and Graduate Degree Registration Eligibility Requirement Student Option Scenarios.